kubernetes/website/docs/tasks/administer-cluster/dns-custom-nameservers.md

 explicitly specified, then “ClusterFirst” is used:

 If dnsPolicy is set to “Default”, then the name resolution configuration is inherited from the node the pods run on.
-Note: this feature cannot be used in conjunction with dnsPolicy: “Default”.
+Note: custom upstream nameservers and stub domains cannot be used in conjunction with dnsPolicy: “Default”.

 If dnsPolicy is set to “ClusterFirst”, then DNS queries will be sent to the kube-dns service.
 Queries for domains rooted in the configured cluster domain